SharktasticA/SHORK-486/README.md

 ## SHORK 486

-SHORK 486 proper is the main version of the SHORK 486 Operating System that is designed to be written/installed to a fixed disk (hard drive, solid-state drive, etc).
-It is the most robust, versatile and customisable version being developed with the goal of being 'daily-drivable' in mind.
-It can be built a single-user (root) or multi-user system.
+SHORK 486 proper is the main version of the SHORK 486 Operating System that is designed to be written/installed to a fixed disk (hard drive, solid-state drive, etc.) It is the most robust, versatile and customisable version being developed with the goal of being 'daily-drivable' in mind.
+It can be built as a single-user (root) or multi-user system.

 ### Hardware requirements